sohonetlabs/sizefs/README.md

 Files may only be created within the folders and can only be named with a valid size descriptor.
-The names of the files should be a number followed by one of the letters [B,K,M,G,T,P,E] (to mean bytes, kilobytes, megabytes ...).
+The names of the files should be a number followed by one of the letters B, K, M, G, T, P, or E (to mean bytes, kilobytes, megabytes ...).
 Optionally an addition or subtraction may be specified to modify the base size of the file.

 Examples of valid filenames: